achtnullzwei/Doorman/docs/en/reference/esphome-component-hardware.md

 The component reads these EFuse values and exposes them as text sensors, providing visibility into the physical hardware characteristics of each device.

 ## How does it work?
-Each board has its PCB revision and variant permanently encoded in `EFUSE_BLK3`:
+Each board has its PCB revision and variant permanently encoded in `EFUSE_BLK3` and for old batches `EFUSE_BLK4`:

 | Byte | Meaning       |
 | ---- | ------------- |